DavidKcodeRepo/FactoryPlanner/Readme.md

 ## Getting started

-The general use of this is imagined to be iterative like this:
+The general use of this is imagined to be iterative like this.
 ```mermaid
 graph LR
 A[Load Project] -->B((User selects <br> recipes ))-->C((Output recalc <br> balances))--User Not happy --->B